-What sets the campus apart from many others is that, in addition to quality instruction, many of the professors are experts in their field outside the classroom.
-Also, the small size of the college allows for much more one-on-one communication between instructors and students.
+What sets the campus apart from many others is that, in addition to quality instruction, many of our professors are experts in their respective fields outside the classroom.
+The small size of the college allows for much more one-on-one communication between instructors and students.
 CHC instructors are noted for being accessible and caring about the students as individuals.
-Whether you're a new student just getting started at college, you're returning to college after having been out of school for a while, no matter what your age, it is never too late to go to college.
+Whether you're a new student just getting started in college or you're returning to college after having been out of school for a while, it is never too late to go to college.
 At CHC, there is still that personal touch.

 There are many student services available to help you achieve your higher education goals.
-You can find information and a listing of student services in this catalog and the class schedule.
+You can find information and a listing of student services in this catalog and in the class schedule.